EtienneTho/NewCaledonia_JASA_bouche2026/README.md

 The scripts are numbered and should be run in order.
 They assume that the input file `data.csv` is located in the same directory as the scripts, unless the paths are modified manually inside the scripts.

-The `data.csv` file can be downloaded at the following link: XXX
+The `data.csv` file can be downloaded at the following link: [OSF repository](https://doi.org/10.17605/OSF.IO/BAU9R)

 ---